MindsMend-org/Mitigator/README.md

 Add to [trade_analysis_report.html], Ave Sentament Swing, Distance from peek to trough

+Add to [trade_analysis_report.html] Point of Mitigator Activation.

+Add to [trade_analysis_report.html] A secondary metric to [Sentiment change over time] graph the required % to counter? / Deep-Learn ?

 ## [Live]
 Add config to allow any Live account and update rate, not sure python be any good at time below 1M Bank/open/close all straight calls